-Controlled loads must be separately metered and permanently wired (i.e. must not be able to unplug the device and plug it into a socket connected to the uncontrolled meter).
-For example on our network hot water cylinders are generally controlled by way of a Northpower ripple controller (a device which we can send signals to, to turn the power on and off remotely).
+Controlled loads must be separately metered and permanently wired (i.e. you must not be able to unplug the device and plug it into a socket connected to the uncontrolled meter).
+For example, on our network hot water cylinders are generally controlled by way of a Northpower ripple controller (a device which we can send signals to, to turn the power on and off remotely).
 They are hard wired to this device.

 Not all types of load control are available on all price category codes.
-If there is not a price component code for the load control type on the relevant price category code, the consumption will be charged at the uncontrolled rate for default price category codes, or the peak rate for ToU price category codes.
+If there is not a price component code for the load control type on the relevant price category code, the consumption must be attributed to the uncontrolled price component code for default price category codes, or the peak price component code for ToU price category codes.